-Administrative Policy 4105 states that the Chief Instruction Officer (CIO) shall authorize one or more methods to authenticate or verify the student's identity approved by Federal regulation.
+Administrative Procedure 4105 states that the Chief Instruction Officer (CIO) shall authorize one or more methods to authenticate or verify the student's identity approved by Federal regulation.
 For the Redwoods Community College District (RCCD), authentication uses secure credentialing/login and password within applicable course management systems, which is specifically referenced in the federal regulation as an appropriate and accepted procedure for verifying a student's identity.
 The importance of authentication is stressed throughout faculty professional development training programs.
 Technical strategies for authentication is an area that the Distance Education Committee has been reviewing by examining tools offered by a number of vendors to determine their feasibility and potential for verifying student identity in distance education.
+Another strategy, explicitly described in Administrative Procedure 4105, is proctoring; the DE Planning Committee has operationalized a systematic proctoring methodology aimed at providing both positive authentication as well as avoidance of student cheating.